Topic

 Correct answer(s):

-• to delay or stop progress
+• to remain true or valid

 • nervous or anxious